 The main difference between cornbread dressing and stuffing is that stuffing is typically placed inside the cavity of a bird and cooked while dressing is cooked separately in a baking dish.

 Whether you refer to this dish as dressing or stuffing can also be a telltale sign of what part of the US you are from!
-Being born and raised in Mississippi, my family and most everyone I know have always referred to this dish as dressing.
+Being born and raised in Mississippi, my family and almost everyone I know have always referred to this dish as dressing.

 Many northerners call the bread, vegetable, broth, and herb mixture that is served at Thanksgiving dinner stuffing.
 I've seen stuffing made with an array of different ingredients, ranging from fruit, nuts, squash, pumpkin, and even quinoa.